Oklahoma Court Records

 How Long Does a DUI Stay on Your Record in Oklahoma?

-A DUI will stay on a record until the bearer files a motion for expungement.
-To expunge a DUI from a driving record, the defendant will have to request an administrative license hearing.
+A DUI may stay on a record until the bearer files a motion for expungement.
+To expunge a DUI from a driving record, the defendant may have to request an administrative license hearing.
 The court will only honor requests made within 30 days of the arrest.
-If the 30-day window elapses, there will be an automatic suspension of license for at least six months, which will be registered in the defendant’s driving record as well.
+If the 30-day window elapses, there may be an automatic suspension of license for at least six months, which will be registered in the defendant’s driving record as well.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.